robnewman/quilt-pagila-data/README.md

 Everything prior to now has been correctly setting up our environment and getting the data loaded locally.
 Now we are going to actually _work like a data engineer_ and pull in some real data from the PostgreSQL Pagila database and work with it in a Jupyter notebook.

 ### 4.1.
-Make sure your notebook is using your virtual environment kernel
+Ensure your notebooks are using your virtual environment packages by making them available as a kernel

 To ensure that all the Python packages that you are using from your virtual environment (my current one is called `quilt-py3`, see above) are available in your notebook, you need to add it to the notebook kernel.

-`$ ipython kernel install --user --name=quilt-py3`
+`[quilt-py3] $ ipython kernel install --user --name=quilt-py3`

+### 4.2.
+Ensure your notebook has the ability to benchmark queries

+The whole point of this blog post is to benchmark the performance of SQL vs. Quilt, so we need to install a [Juypter notebook extension](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) that allows benchmarking.
+We can use the excellent [ExecuteTime](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/tree/master/src/jupyter_contrib_nbextensions/nbextensions/execute_time) extension which displays when the last execution of a code cell occurred, and how long it took.
+Install with the following command:

+`[quilt-py3] $ jupyter contrib nbextension install --user`

+To be able to config to use this extension, you need to enable the *extension configurator*.

+`[quilt-py3] $ jupyter nbextensions_configurator enable --user`

+### 4.3.
+Fire up your notebook and select your kernel

-At this point, you can start Jupyter, create a new notebook and select the new kernel for your environment using the Kernel menu  > Change kernel (red box) > quilt-py3 (blue box):
+At this point, you can start Jupyter, create a new notebook and select the new kernel for your environment using the Kernel menu  > Change kernel (<span style="color:red">red box</span>) > quilt-py3 (<span style="color:blue">blue box</span>):

 ![Notebook Kernel Selection][notebook_kernel]:

-You will see the kernel update in the top-right of the notebook (green box).
+You will see the kernel update in the top-right of the notebook (<span style="color:green">green box</span>).

+### 4.4.

 ## 5. Create a Quilt package